 I grew up in Asia and the Bellevue area.
-I have one dog and one cat, and grew up as an only child.
-My passion for early education started when I was in high school when we were asked to do a senior project.
-The only thing I could find that caught my interest was education.
-I created a basic curriculum for a Brownie troop for Girl Scout patches.
-After high school, I completed my Associates degree at Bellevue College and my Bachelors at University of Washington.
+My passion for early education started when I was in high school.
+I completed my Associates degree at Bellevue College and my Bachelors at University of Washington.
 During that time, I worked in two of the top Montessori schools in the area, one of which is a Project based school.
 I also taught at a play based center, where I met Ms. Cheryl.
 I have had the opportunity to travel in order to see how other cultures view education, including travel to Reggio Emilia, Italy.

 As an early educator, it is important that my interactions with children are positive, supportive and enriching.
 I have found that education should extend to both the child and the family so that the family can better support the learning the child is undertaking.
 I educate parents through the conversations, newsletters about important developmental subjects and open houses.
 I maintain a collection parenting books, at home tools and activities.